-- (a) Except as provided in subsection (b) below, fertilizer shall not be applied within twenty (20) feet of Biscayne Bay or any pond, stream, waterway, lake, canal, wetland or storm drain, as defined by the Florida Department of Environmental Protection, or from the top of a seawall (Fertilizer-Free Zone). - (b) Spreader deflector shields are required when fertilizing adjacent to fertilizer free zones or impervious surfaces. - (c) Newly planted turf and landscape plants may be fertilized within a Fertilizer-Free Zone only for a sixty (60) day period beginning 30 days after planting, if needed, to allow the plants to become well established and caution is used to prevent direct deposition of nutrients into the water.
+- (a) Except as provided in subsection (b) below, fertilizer shall not be applied within twenty (20) feet from the top of a seawall or bank of any surface water of Biscayne Bay or any pond, stream, waterway, lake, canal, wetland or storm drain, as defined by the Florida Department of Environmental Protection (Fertilizer-Free Zone). - (b) Spreader deflector shields are required when fertilizing adjacent to fertilizer-free zones or impervious surfaces. - (c) Newly planted turf and landscape plants may be fertilized within a Fertilizer-Free Zone only for a sixty (60) day period beginning 30 days after planting, if needed, to allow the plants to become well established and caution is used to prevent direct deposition of nutrients into the water.